 Electronic Proposal Attestation

 Electronic proposal attestation is required of PIs, Multi-PIs, Co-PIs and PI Fellows prior to submission of a grant proposal.
-Attestation becomes available when the grant administrator first routes the SPS record for institutional approval.
+Attestation becomes available when the grant manager first routes the SPS record for institutional approval.
 Notifications, with a link to the attestation, are system-generated and sent automatically to anyone required to attest.
-Attestation forms are also accessible in myRESEARCHhome in the myApprovals widget.
+Attestation forms are also accessible in myRESEARCHhome in the "myApprovals" widget.

 Access additional guidance on Electronic Proposal Attestation.